 Many people prefer the peace of mind that comes with reserving their room or apartment in advance and here there are a wealth of options.
 It's important to keep in mind that most owners list their rentals on a several sites.
 Jumping from one site to another is likely to turn up the same properties.

-One of the original vacation rental sites, the company does not charge fees to guests.
+One of the original vacation rental sites.

 More from Croatia Traveller